sherryfish321/Leetcode/ArrayAndHashing/242. Valid Anagram/README.md

 > - Choose a “happy path” test input, different than the one provided, and a few edge case inputs.
 > - Verify that you and the interviewer are aligned on the expected inputs and outputs.
 - Can the input array be empty?
-- Is the array sorted?
+- Will the length of the two arrays be different?
 - Is there any time or space complexity requirement?

 Match
 > - See if this problem matches a problem category (e.g. Strings/Arrays) and strategies or patterns within the category
-- Sort: Sort the array and check if the next number is equal to the previous number, then return True.
-Otherwise, run through the array and return False.
-- HashSet: Store each number in a set.
-If the number is already in the set, then return True.
-Otherwise, run through the array and return False.
+- Hashtable: As we iterate through the string, we can store each character in a Hashtable.
+Therefore, if the character is already in the Hashtable, then its count is incremented by 1.
+Otherwise, we can add the character to the Hashtable and set it by 1.

 Plan
 > - Sketch visualizations and write pseudocode
 > - Walk through a high-level implementation with an existing diagram
-1. Create an empty set.
+1. Create a Hashtable for s & t respectively.
-2. If the current number already exists in the set -> return True.
-Else, store the number in a set.
+2. Iterate through the string.
+If the character is already in the Hashtable, count += 1.
+Else, add the character to the Hashtable and its count = 1.
-3. Reach the end of the array without a duplicate number, then return False.
-- Mock Interview: I'll initialize an empty set.
-Then, as I iterate through the array, for each number, I check whether it already exists in the set.
-If it does, I return true immediately.
-Otherwise, I add it to the set.
-If I reach the end of the loop without finding any duplicates, I return false.
+3. Compare two Hashtable.
+- Mock Interview:

 Implement
 > - Implement the solution (make sure to know what level of detail the interviewer wants)